Kerem-Haeger/dog_booking_system/README.md

 ## Acknowledgments

 - Code Institute and mentor support
-- Industry professionals for input on business logic and user flow
+- My partner Saskia, whose business this idea is based on
 - Django and open-source communities for their documentation and libraries

 ---